OUR SERVICE OFFERINGS

 WHAT WE DO

 Geeral Industry Surveillance (GIS) is a materials testing organization in Melbourne, Victoria.
-Our laboratories, which are supported by RMIT University, offer a range of mechanical, physical and chemical composition testing services.
-Our access to world class facilities at RMIT University puts us at the forefront of analytical science and engineering.
+Our laboratories offer a range of mechanical, physical and chemical composition testing services.

 GIS has been certified by the Insurance Council of Australia as one of the trusted testing organization nation-wide.
 Please refer to ICA Protocol for combustible façade ( ICA link ).
 GIS is a fully qualified testing laboratory which has demonstrated to the insurance industry that they can accurately classify the different categories of ACP.